shinybrar/releaseer/README.md

     *Note: You can also use `cz c` directly if you have `commitizen` installed globally.*

     This command will open a set of prompts that will guide you through generating a commit message that follows the Conventional Commits specification.

+7. Pushing Changes

+    Nothing special here, just push your changes to your fork:

+    ```bash
+    git push origin main
+    ```

+8. Opening a Pull Request

+    After pushing your changes, you can open a pull request to the main repository.
+You can do this using the GitHub webpage or the GitHub CLI.

+    - Using the GitHub CLI:
+        - Run the following command in your terminal:

+        ```bash
+        gh pr create --base main --head YOUR_USERNAME:main
+        ```

+    - Using the GitHub webpage:
+        - Navigate to the [releaseer repository on GitHub]() and click the "New pull request" button.
+        - Select the main repository as the base and your fork as the head.